maketadickson/retail_sales_customer_analytics/README.md

 GROUP BY 1, 2, 3;
 ```

-**14: List all customers and show the number of orders each customer has placed**
+**Task 14: List all customers and show the number of orders each customer has placed**

 ```sql
 SELECT